 - 5.4 Building a sustainable economy to deliver sustainable development is a key principle of the NPPF.
-The NPPF states that local planning authorities "should plan proactively to meet the development needs of business and support an economy fit for the 21st century."62 - 5.5 The Borough's employment floorspace target is informed from work undertaken by the Partnership for Urban South Hampshire (PUSH) 53 and the Fareham Employment Study 2013 (Wessex Economics).
-The Employment Study recommends Fareham plans to meet a requirement of 100,100sq.m of new employment floorspace for the period 2011 to 2026.
-This is further split into requirements for 40,700sq.m of offices (B1), 8,800sq.m of industrial (B2) floorspace and 50,600sq.m of warehouse (B8) floorspace. - 5.6 The 2013 Employment Land Review (ELR)55 assesses the likelihood of meeting the targets set out in the South Hampshire Strategy.
-It recommends the following methods: - Protecting the Borough's most significant existing employment sites;
+The NPPF states that local planning authorities "should plan proactively to meet the development needs of business and support an economy fit for the 21st century."51 - 5.5 The Borough's employment floorspace target is informed from work undertaken by the Partnership for Urban South Hampshire (PUSH) 52 and the Fareham Employment Study 2014 (Wessex Economics).
+The Employment Study53 recommends Fareham plans to meet a requirement of 100,100sq.m of new employment floorspace for the period 2011 to 2026.
+This is further split into requirements for 40,700sq.m of offices (B1), 8,800sq.m of industrial (B2) floorspace and 50,600sq.m of warehouse (B8) floorspace. - 5.6 The 2013 Employment Land Review (ELR)54 assesses the likelihood of meeting the targets set out in the South Hampshire Strategy.
+It recommends the following methods: - Protecting the Borough's most significant existing employment sites; - Allocating a number of new sites within the urban area; and - Encouraging office development, where feasible, in Fareham Town Centre. - 5.7 Table 3 shows how the employment requirement can be met by utilising previous completions, excess vacancies, permitted sites and a number of potential sites as well.

-52 DCLG (2012) National Planning Policy Framework, (Paragraph 20)
+51 DCLG (2012) National Planning Policy Framework, (Paragraph 20)

-53 PUSH (October 2012) South Hampshire Strategy: A Framework to Guide Sustainable Development and Change to 2026 (
+52 PUSH (October 2012) South Hampshire Strategy: A Framework to Guide Sustainable Development and Change to 2026

-54 Wessex Economics (2013) Fareham Employment Study
+53 Wessex Economics (2014) Fareham Employment Study

-55 Fareham Borough Council (December 2013) Employment Land Review
+54 Fareham Borough Council (December 2013) Employment Land Review